refractionPOINT/lce_doc/docs/external_logs.md

 There are several ways to access the artifacts.

 The main page contains a link to
 "Artifact Collection" which displays all logs files ingested in the last week.
 From there you can select a specific log and view it.

-The search page contains a switch to search "in artifacts" instead of sensors.
-When you search for an indicator, enabling this switch will return you all the hits from the artifact files you have previously ingested.

 The historical view has a button that appears in the top left of the page after a search.
 Clicking it will list all log files received from that sensor during that time period and will allow you to view them.
-Finally, from the same page, when viewing the details of a specific event, right-clicking on an indicator and selecting "Find Other Locations" will bring you a search interface where you can also search for "in artifact".

 ## Windows Event Logs